A program to help eligible California Veterans finance the purchase of farms and ranches within the state. Cal-Vet Loan Programs

 In 1968, Congress enacted Title VIII of the Civil Rights Act, called the federal Fair Housing Act, which declared a national policy of providing fair housing throughout the United States (Reference Sections 3601-3631 of Title 42, United States Code).
 This law makes discrimination based on race, color, sex, familial status, handicap, religion or national origin illegal in connection with the sale or rental of most dwellings and any vacant land offered for residential construction or use.
 (See Fair Housing Act, Federal Fair Housing Law)

-Class A office buildings
+Class A office

-Class B office building
+Class B office

-Class C office building
+Class C office

 A marketable title; one free of "clouds" and disputed interests.
 (Example: It is necessary to obtain clear title in order to convey a general warranty deed in a transaction.)